xiaoyao1991/manspreading/README.md

 ### Usage
 1. `go build .`
 2. `./manspreading --upstream="<remote node enode url>" --listenaddr="127.0.0.1:36666"`
     A log line will show what's the enode url of the manspreading proxy in the format of `enode://<nodekey>@<listenaddr>`
+    or if you have a nodekey file that you'd like to use:
+    `./manspreading --upstream="<remote node enode url>" --listenaddr="127.0.0.1:36666" --nodekey="<path_to_your_nodekey>"`
+    Upstream node will be configured as both a static node and a trusted node, therefore even if the upstream disconnect itself, manspreading will attempt to reconnect indefinitely.
 3. Start your real geth instance and add the manspreading enode url as a peer by running `admin.addPeer("<manspreading enode url>")`

+### TODO
+- Making manspreading a 1-to-many or even a many-to-many proxy